pykeen/benchmarking/README.md

 loss function, regularizer, optimizer, negative sampling strategy, HPO methodology, training strategy).
 The experimental artifacts from the ablation study can be found [here](/ablation).

-We provide an additional tool to search through these configurations at `ablation/search.py`, by finding configurations with optimal validation H@10 for a number of different queries.
+We provide an additional tool to search through these configurations at [`ablation/search.py`](./ablation/search.py), by finding configurations with optimal validation H@10 for a number of different queries.
+You can also run this script without full installation, as long as `click` and `pandas` are available.
 General usage information can be obtained by `python3 ablation/search.py --help`.
 Moreover, here are a few examples: